kubernetes/enhancements/keps/sig-api-machinery/00xx-admission-webhooks-to-ga.md

      Items []MutatingWebhookConfiguration `json:"items" protobuf:"bytes,2,rep,name=items"`
 }

-// Webhook describes an admission webhook and the resources and operations it applies to. type Webhook struct {
+// MutatingWebhook describes an admission MutatingWebhook and the resources and operations it applies to. type MutatingWebhook struct {
      // The name of the admission webhook.
      // Name should be fully qualified, e.g., imagepolicy.kubernetes.io, where
      // "imagepolicy" is the name of the webhook, and kubernetes.io is the name